 Focus on the real crisis: families in need of asylum

-Immigrants and advocates have called out the President’s blatant falsehoods as fear-mongering that further endangers families to whom he’s already done enough harm.
+Immigrants and advocates have called out the President’s blatant falsehoods as fear-mongering that further endangers families he's already harmed.
 The call is for Congress to return the nation to moral high ground.

-“The dangers faced by families fleeing violence can’t be fixed with a wall or with thousands of troops facing off against unarmed parents and children,” said Ryan Bates of Michigan United.
+“The dangers faced by families fleeing violence can’t be fixed with a wall or with thousands of troops facing off against unarmed parents and children,” said Michigan United Executive Ryan Bates.
 “Fear is President Trump’s main platform.
 That’s what’s driving the anti-immigrant racism and xenophobia that keeps families from seeking asylum and safety.
 Real security means keeping TSA workers on the job and an orderly humane process for people fleeing for their very lives.
 Congress needs to deliver that message to the President.”